DHTMLGoodies/ludoDB/README.md

 * commit() - Commit changes to the database

 ###JSON config specification.

+####LudoDBModel config
-This is an example of the available properties for a JSON config file for LudoDBModel and LudoDBCollection classes
+This is an example of JSON config for a LudoDBModel class called "Game":

 ```JSON
 {